elg1e/Trainer-Mate/README.md

  ### Wireframes/Mock-Up's

-Below there are links to my initial ideas/mock-ups of the website:
+Below there are images of my initial ideas/mock-ups of the website:

 * Mockup image of the website: